isovector/reasonablypolymorphic.com/wip/term-lenses.markdown

 Thus, my response has usually been one of pushback and moderation.
-I don't avoid lenses at all costs, but I do try to limit myself to the prime types (`Lens'`, `Prism'`, `Iso'`), and to the boring combinators (`view`, `set`, `modify`).
+I don't avoid lenses at all costs, but I do try to limit myself to the prime types (`Lens'`, `Prism'`, `Iso'`), and to the boring combinators (`view`, `set`, `over`).
 I feel like these give me most of the benefits of lenses, without sending me tumbling down the rabbit hole.

 All of this is to say that my grokkage of lenses has always been one of